Lighthouse typical but also has unique features

-A full plate of activities is slated for Saturday’s National Lighthouse Day observance in Edenton but the real star of the show might be the 1886 Roanoke River Lighthouse itself.
+EDENTON — A full plate of activities is slated for today's National Lighthouse Day observance in Edenton but the real star of the show might be the 1886 Roanoke River Lighthouse itself.

 The carefully restored and authentically furnished lighthouse now stands in the harbor at Edenton.
 It was moved to the Edenton side of the Albemarle Sound after being de-commissioned from its duty as an aid to navigation at the mouth of the Roanoke River.